4 December 2020 • 18:00 EST • New York

 (1) In our galleries

 You may bring your property directly to our galleries where our specialists will give you auction estimates and advice.
-There is no charge for this service, but we request that you telephone ahead for an appointment.
-Inspection hours are 9:30 am to 5 pm, Monday through Friday.
+There is no charge for this service, but we require that you telephone ahead for an appointment.

 (2) By photograph